milewski/conduit-challange/README.md

 }
 ```

-when defining it inline the the convention is that an OUTPUT field on the node called `output` will be used,
-if your module has multiple outputs or uses a different name that can be specified using this syntax:
+When defining inline nodes, by default the `output` field is used.
+For other output fields:

 ```
 module_a {